Search for soft unclustered energy patterns produced in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal and background simulation

 \section{Signal and background simulation}

-Simulated samples of the $\PV\PH$ signal process are used to optimize the analysis procedure, to estimate the selection efficiency, and to interpret the results.
-In the simulation, the \PH boson decay produces a SUEP shower composed of multiple dark mesons (\Pphi).
-Each dark meson decays to a pair of dark photons (\PAprime) through an effective $\Pphi \PAprime^{\mu\nu} \PAprime_{\mu\nu}$ interaction.
+Simulated samples of the $\PV\PH$ signal process are used to optimize the analysis procedure, estimate the selection efficiency, and interpret the results.
+The $\PV\PH$ production process is simulated at leading order (LO) with \PYTHIA 8.240~\cite{Sjostrand:2014zea} using the BSM Higgs boson library, with the Higgs boson mass set to 125\GeV~\cite{Sjostrand:2014zea}.
+In simulation, the Higgs boson decay produces a SUEP shower composed of multiple dark mesons.
+The production of dark mesons in the SUEP shower is simulated using a \PYTHIA plugin based on Ref.~\cite{Knapen:2016hky}, which models the SUEP shower as an isotropic emission of dark mesons with Boltzmann-distributed transverse momentum \pt.
+Each dark meson decays to a pair of dark photons through an effective $\Pphi \PAprime^{\mu\nu} \PAprime_{\mu\nu}$ interaction.
 The dark photons decay to visible SM particles through kinetic mixing with the SM photon~\cite{Buschmann:2015awa,Graham:2021ggy}.
-The signal process is simulated at leading order (LO) with \PYTHIA 8.240~\cite{Sjostrand:2014zea} using the BSM Higgs boson library, with the \PH boson mass set to 125\GeV~\cite{Sjostrand:2014zea}.
-The production of dark mesons in the SUEP shower is simulated using a plugin based on Ref.~\cite{Knapen:2016hky}, which models the SUEP shower as an isotropic emission of dark mesons with Boltzmann-distributed transverse momentum \pt.
+Signal samples are normalized to next-to-next-to-LO (NNLO) cross section predictions for Higgs boson production~\cite{LHCHiggsCrossSectionWorkingGroup:2016ypw}.
 The parameters probed in the model are the mass of the dark meson \mPhi, the Boltzmann temperature \TD, and the mass of the dark photon \mAprime.
 Two \mAprime values correspond to dominantly leptonic ($\mAprime=0.5\GeV$, $\PAprime \to \EE, \MM,~\text{and}~\pipi$, with branching fractions $\BR = 40, 40,~\text{and}~20\%$, respectively) or dominantly hadronic ($\mAprime=0.7\GeV$, $\PAprime \to \EE, \MM,~\text{and}~\pipi$, with $\BR = 15, 15,~\text{and}~70\%$, respectively) decays.
 At $\mAprime=1.02\GeV$, the dark photon mixes with the $\PGf(1020)$ meson and decays almost always to kaons.
 While this model is fairly unique because of the narrow width of the $\PGf(1020)$ meson, we include a model with $\mAprime=1\GeV$ and 100\% branching fraction to \pipi as a generic proxy for a fully hadronic SUEP decay, as used in the previous CMS search~\cite{CMS:2024nca}.
 The \mPhi values are varied between 1 and 8\GeV with \TD between $\mPhi/4$ and $4\mPhi$, following the constraints discussed in Ref.~\cite{Barron:2021btf}.

 SM simulated samples are used in the validation of the background estimation procedure.
 Multijet samples are produced at LO with \PYTHIA.
 The \MGvATNLO 2.6.5~\cite{Alwall:2014hca} program is used for the simulation of the DY, \PW, single top quark, and $\ttbar+\PV$ processes at next-to-LO (NLO).
 The DY and \PW ($\ttbar+\PV$) samples are produced with up to two (one) additional partons at the matrix element level and the FxFx merging scheme is used~\cite{Frederix:2012ps}.
 The {\POWHEG} \textsc{Box} v2~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd,Alioli:2011as,Nason:2013ydw} is used for the simulation of the \ttbar and diboson processes at NLO.